-Senior Associate Dean of Admission and Director of International Enrollment
+Senior Associate Dean of Admission & Director of Strategic Planning and International Enrollment

 Scott’s initial attraction to college admissions was a natural complement to his interests in policy and storytelling.
 He remains in undergraduate admissions because of the reward and satisfaction from his work thus far.
 As a first generation-college student, Scott is committed to the cultivation of a diverse student body and advocates how the admissions process is a key point into opening doors and opportunities for social change.